 1) 3,500 churches in the USA close every year.

 2) 85% of all churches are in decline or have plateaued.

 Can anything be done to stop these closures or to reverse the decline?
 Of course, there is!

-I have heard that it is easier to birth a baby then raise the dead.
+I have heard that it is easier to birth a baby than raise the dead.
 So….why would anyone try to revive a dying church?

 The process begins with a primary vision carrier – much like a typical church planter.
 The replanter, however, must have some additional skill sets.
 You see, they must be able to reorganize and pastor without the help of a core team that is excited about the “new” church.
-Typically, a replant consists of a leader and some people but people who are somewhat burned out.
+Typically, a replant consists of a leader and some faithful people.
+Unfortunately, some of the faithful have been wearing multiple ministry hats and are somewhat burned out.

 The excitement of the church has gone.

 The replanter must make tough decisions.
 I liken these decisions to that of a triage nurse – there are things that need immediate attention, and there are other items that can wait.
 Most people would try the “turn the ship slowly” rule.
 I would recommend making tough decisions quickly rather than slower.